doonayy/fortheboys/Readme.md

 ### todo

-* Make the whole process in one button (bypass vac, launch steam, launch cs, inject otc3)
+* Making the whole process in one button (bypass vac, launch steam, launch cs, inject otc3)
-* Have a list of .dll ready to be injected (otc2, otc3, mutiny, fluidaim, everything changer... with their following uc / github link
+* Have a list of .dll ready to be injected (otc2, otc3, mutiny, fluidaim, everything changer... with their following uc / github link)